Russia proposes 6-month cross-border aid renewal for Syria | Federal News Network

-UNITED NATIONS (AP) — Russia has agreed to continue humanitarian aid deliveries from Turkey to rebel-held northwest Syria for six months — not a year, as many U.N.
-Security Council members, Secretary-General Antonio Guterres and more than 30 nongovernmental organizations are seeking.
+UNITED NATIONS (AP) — As the U.N.
+Security Council prepares to vote Thursday on humanitarian aid deliveries to rebel-held northwest Syria from Turkey, Russia agreed to continue such deliveries but only for six months — not a year, as many U.N.
+Security Council members, Secretary-General Antonio Guterres and more than 30 non-governmental groups want.

-Russia proposed amendments to a draft resolution by Ireland and Norway reducing the time frame for deliveries.
-It also calls for increased efforts to ensure “full, safe and unhindered” deliveries of humanitarian assistance...
+The Security Council delayed a vote scheduled for Thursday morning to the afternoon while negotiations continued to try to bridge differences...

 READ MORE

-UNITED NATIONS (AP) — Russia has agreed to continue humanitarian aid deliveries from Turkey to rebel-held northwest Syria for six months — not a year, as many U.N.
-Security Council members, Secretary-General Antonio Guterres and more than 30 nongovernmental organizations are seeking.
+UNITED NATIONS (AP) — As the U.N.
+Security Council prepares to vote Thursday on humanitarian aid deliveries to rebel-held northwest Syria from Turkey, Russia agreed to continue such deliveries but only for six months — not a year, as many U.N.
+Security Council members, Secretary-General Antonio Guterres and more than 30 non-governmental groups want.

-Russia proposed amendments to a draft resolution by Ireland and Norway reducing the time frame for deliveries.
-It also calls for increased efforts to ensure “full, safe and unhindered” deliveries of humanitarian assistance across conflict lines within Syria, according to the Russian draft obtained Wednesday by The Associated Press.
+The Security Council delayed a vote scheduled for Thursday morning to the afternoon while negotiations continued to try to bridge differences between the original draft resolution by Ireland and Norway, which would extend aid deliveries from Turkey through one border cross for a year, and a rival Russian text reducing the time to six months.

+If no compromise is reached, the draft resolution by Ireland and Norway would be voted on first.
+If it fails to get nine votes, or is vetoed by Russia, the Russian resolution with a six-month extension would then be put to a vote.

-In early July 2020, China and Russia vetoed a U.N. resolution that would have maintained two border crossing points from Turkey to deliver humanitarian aid to Idlib.
+In early July 2020, China and Russia vetoed a U.N. resolution that would have maintained two border crossing points from Turkey to deliver humanitarian aid to Idlib province.
 Days later, the council authorized the delivery of aid through just one of those crossings, Bab al-Hawa.
-That one-year mandate was extended for a year on July 9, 2021 and expires this week.
+That one-year mandate was extended for a year on July 9, 2021, and expires this Sunday.

-The U.N.
-Security Council is scheduled to vote Thursday on a resolution to continue cross-border deliveries.
+The Russian proposal called for increased efforts to ensure “full, safe and unhindered” deliveries of humanitarian assistance across conflict lines within Syria, according to the Russian draft obtained Wednesday by The Associated Press.

+It also would authorize the establishment of “a special working group” comprising concerned council members, major donors, interested regional parties and representatives of international humanitarian agencies “in order to regularly review and follow-up on the implementation of this resolution.”

-Northwest Idlib is the last rebel-held bastion in Syria and al Qaida-linked Hayat Tahrir al-Sham is the strongest insurgent group in the region.
+Northwest Idlib is the last rebel-held bastion in Syria and a region where an al-Qaida-linked militant group, Hayat Tahrir al-Sham, is the strongest.
 The U.N. said last week that the first 10 years of the Syrian conflict, which started in 2011, killed more than 300,000 civilians — the highest official estimate of civilian casualties.

 In a letter to Security Council ambassadors obtained Wednesday by the AP, former International Criminal Court chief prosecutor Luis Moreno Ocampo warned that by approving cross-border deliveries to northwest Syria, council members “could find themselves materially supporting a U.N.-designated terrorist organization.”

-He said northwest Syria “is controlled by Al Nusra, a U.N. designated terrorist organization affiliated with al Qaida and currently called Hayat Tahrir al-Sham.”
+Ocampo said northwestern Syria is controlled by Hayat Tahrir al-Sham, formerly known as the Nusra Front, a designated terrorist organization affiliated with al-Qaida.
 Any support to a “terrorist organization, including humanitarian assistance,” is prohibited by previous U.N.
-Security Council resolutions, Ocampo said.
+Security Council resolutions, he said.

-To avoid a “flagrant violation” of its resolutions, he said the Security Council should have the operation monitoring cross-border deliveries confirm that the al Qaida-linked groups “are not involved in implementing humanitarian aid” or remove Al Nusra-Hayat Tahrir al-Sham from the “terrorist” list.
+To avoid a “flagrant violation” of its resolutions, he said the Security Council should have the operation monitoring cross-border deliveries confirm that the al Qaida-linked groups “are not involved in implementing humanitarian aid” or remove Hayat Tahrir al-Sham from the terror list.

 Copyright